James-VT/MS1_Handleigh_Hall/README.md

 * The .list-unstyled class is a Bootstrap 4 class used for [list styling.](https://getbootstrap.com/docs/4.6/components/list-group/)

 ## Font
-* The font used throughout is Roboto, a google fonts font, and sans-serif is used the backup for if Roboto cannot load.
+* The font used throughout is Roboto, a google fonts font, and sans-serif is used as the backup for if Roboto cannot load.
 [Roboto.](https://fonts.google.com/specimen/Roboto#standard-styles)

+## Index/home page
+* Background image is from Wikipedia.
+[Link and licence.](https://commons.wikimedia.org/wiki/File:Lodge_Park,_Gloucestershire,_May_2016_side_view.jpg)

 ## Find Us page
 * The directions and text used on the Find Us page were taken from the website for [Lodge Park and the Sherborne Park Estate](https://www.nationaltrust.org.uk/lodge-park-and-sherborne-park-estate#How%20to%20get%20here) and edited to suit.